ahmadalbadawi/ahmadalbadawi.github.io/_pages/about.md

 **18+** years of experience in Research, Teaching and Application Development in various domains such as telecommunication, networking, database, cybersecurity, and artificial intelligence.

-- **9+** years of experience in research in Hardware Cryptography, Lattice-based Cryptography, Privacy-Preserving Technologies such as Fully Homomorphic Encryption, Secure Multi-party Computing, and Trustworthy Machine Learning.
+- **9+** years of experience in research in Hardware Cryptography, Post-Quantum Cryptography, Privacy-Preserving Technologies such as Fully Homomorphic Encryption, Secure Multi-party Computing, and Trustworthy Machine Learning.

 - **2+** years of experience in research in multi-processor task scheduling and optimization algorithms using evolutionary algorithms and particle swarm optimization.